 1 lb of cloves will make a single row of approximately 20-30 feet, or a raised bed, 7-10 feet long, with 3 rows across.

-Garlic is usually planted in early October in the north and from November through January in the south.
-Northern growers should plant four to six weeks before the ground freezes in order to insure good root growth prior to winter.
-Here in Vermont we plant from Mid-October to mid-November.
+Garlic is usually planted in early October in the far north and from November through January in the south.
+Northern growers should plant three to four weeks before the ground freezes in order to insure good root growth prior to winter.
+Here in Central Vermont we plant from Mid-October to mid-November.
 Plant the cloves, 4 – 5 inches deep and 5 to 6 inches apart with the pointed side up and growth plate (where the roots emerge) down, cover with soil and pat down.

 (Southern growers – garlic needs to go through a cold spell to trigger sprouting.
 If you live in a climate where the temperature does not drop below 40 degrees, place your seed garlic in a cold, but not freezing, spot (40-50 degrees) for 2 – 3 weeks before planting.

 When you are done planting mulch the rows with 3-4 inches of mulch.
 Mulch can consist of material you may have readily available — straw, leaf litter, compost.
 Grass or hay are not recommended as it will drop lots of weed seeds in your bed.
 If your mulch is very dry, you may want to water it to keep it from blowing away.
 Mulch will protect your garlic during fluctuating temperatures in the winter and early spring.
 The mulch can be removed in the spring after the threat of a hard freeze is over to help the soil warm up, or it can be left in place to help with weed control and preserve soil moisture.